admin

 • These are not all the side effects possible with IXINITY.
 You can ask your healthcare provider for information that is written for healthcare professionals.

-You are encouraged to report side effects of prescription drugs to the Food and Drug Administration.
+You are encouraged to report adverse events related to Medexus Pharma products by calling 1-877-215-2297.
+If you prefer, you may contact the Food and Drug Administration directly.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 HemaBlog Archives